iden3/docs/docs/guides/circom-and-snarkjs.md

 The first step in generating a zero-knowledge proof requires what we call a **trusted setup**.

-While explaining exactly what a trusted setup is is beyond the scope of this guide, let's try and develop some intuition for why it is necessary.
+While explaining exactly what a trusted setup is is beyond the scope of this guide, let's try and develop some intuition for why we need it.

 The need for a trusted setup essentially boils down to the fact that **the balance between privacy for the prover and assurance of not cheating for the verifier is delicate.**